vr4vet/vr4vet/Assets/VR4VET/Components/NPC/README.md

   - Find the navigation window by clicking: window -> panels -> 6 Navigation.
 In this window can you specify which areas of the map the NPC can walk on.
 So each time you make a change to the landscape of the map, you need to press bake here in the tab.
   - Ensure that the ground is walkable.
 Click on the ground, in the navigation tab go to Object.
 Make sure "Navigation Static" is enabled, Navigation area is set to Walkable.

 - Who should the NPC follow?
   - First ensure that the prefab called PlayerManager is in the scene
   - Look at the script component called PlayerManager.
 Drag and drop the tracking target into the field called Player.There can only be one player in each scene (singleton).
 E.g. for the prefab called "XR Rig Advanced VR4VET" drag the CameraRig into the player-field of the script.

+### Modfications

+- You can change the personal space factor and the look radius
+  - If you leave the NPCs look radius they will start to follow you
+  - The NPC will stop follwing you if you with in the personal space factor - radius.
+- You can disable the follow-feature if you disable the NPC Controller script on the NPC (#TODO change the name of the script)

 Inspiration/tutorials: